 RXI vs. TMH

 RXI (iShares Global Consumer Discretionary ETF) and TMH (Toyota Motor Corporation ADRhedged) are both Consumer Discretionary Equities funds - RXI tracks the S&P Global Consumer Discretionary Index while TMH tracks the Toyota Motor Corporation Local Shares Total Return.
 Both are passively managed.
-At a 0.40 correlation, their price movements are largely independent.
+A 0.80 correlation means they provide meaningful diversification when combined.
 RXI charges 0.46%/yr vs 0.19%/yr for TMH.

 Performance